parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

 25. The Members of the Senate must attend every meeting of the Senate.
 If he/she is not able to attend a meeting, he/she is expected to nominate another student of his/her batch to attend the meeting on his/her behalf.
 The attendance rules for Senators and Executives shall be documented in the Rules and Procedures of the Students’ Senate (Appendix I).
     1. Any Senator who shall be unable to attend a meeting of the Senate is expected to inform the Chairperson for his/her aforementioned inability, and must take prior permission before doing so.
 If he/she fails to do so, or if he/she is absent from too many meetings (as specified in the Rules and Procedures of the Students’ Senate), then he/she shall cease to hold his/her post.
     2. Any Executive who shall be unable to attend a meeting of the Senate is expected to inform the Chairperson for his/her aforementioned inability, and must take prior permission before doing so.
 If he/she fails to do so, the Chairperson shall issue a show-cause notice to him/her.
 If the concerned Executive is unable to present a satisfactory explanation (as determined by 2/3rd of the Senate present and voting, and not less than half the total strength of the Senate), or if he/she is absent again without prior permission from the Chairperson, then he/she shall cease to hold his/her post.
-28. If the President, any General Secretary, the Chairperson or the Finance Convener is not on campus due to vacation, is on leave from the Institute or is otherwise unable to fulfil his duties for a short period of time, then he/she may appoint any member of the General Body as the Acting Office-bearer for the duration of his absence.
+28. If the Executives, the Chairperson or the Finance Convener is not on campus due to vacation, is on leave from the Institute or is otherwise unable to fulfil his duties for a short period of time, then he/she may appoint any member of the General Body as the Acting Office-bearer for the duration of his absence.
 The Acting Office-bearer shall take care of all responsibilities of the Office-bearer, and any action taken by or on him/her shall be considered an action taken by or on the Office-bearer.
 29. If the Parliamentarian, or the Convener of any Standing Council or Standing Committee of the Senate is unable to attend a Senate meeting, or is otherwise unable to fulfil his duties for a short period of time, then he/she may appoint a Senator as the Acting Office-bearer for the duration of his absence.
 The Acting Office-bearer shall take care of all responsibilities of the Office-bearer, and any action taken by or on him/her shall be considered an action taken by or on the Office-bearer.

 # __CHAPTER III__